 Essential oils are used as the natural counterpart to medication.
 Neuropathy or nerve damage can be a source of pain or numbness in affected areas for many people.

 For persons with diabetes, the legs are mostly affected.
 Heart rate and digestion can also be affected by more severe cases.
 Although more research is required essential oils are thought to be of help in relieving some of the symptoms.

-Limited research suggests that essential oils such Roman chamomile, peppermint and lavender may assist with nerve pain, however, more research is still needed to fully substantiate potential, benefits, risks and efficacy.
+Limited research suggests that essential oils, such as Roman chamomile, peppermint and lavender, may assist with nerve pain, however, more research is still needed to fully substantiate potential, benefits, risks and efficacy.

 A study conducted in 2010 to this effect showed that among 60 patients with foot pain as a result of peripheral nerve damage, 56 patients reported a decrease in pain within 30 minutes.
 The essential oils in the blend that was used for the above research included geranium, eucalyptus, lavender, bergamot, and tea tree.

 How to use essential oils for nerve pain?

 For neuropathy pain relief, essential oils can be administered in a number of ways including: